gucci-on-fleek/unnamed-emoji/README.md

 - Directly supports pdfLaTeX, LuaLaTeX, Plain pdfTeX, and Plain LuaTeX.

-- Supports XeLaTeX, Plain XeTeX, and `dvipdfmx` with a [patched version of `dvipdfmx`](dvipdfmx.patch).
+- Supports XeLaTeX, Plain XeTeX, and any TeX engine with `dvipdfmx`, provided that you use a [patched version of `dvipdfmx`](dvipdfmx.patch).

 - Only needs a single PDF file per font to supply all characters.
 And